-Prodigy was incorporated as 71 Capital Corp. under the Canada Business Corporations Act on February 6, 2008 and was classified as a Capital Pool Company as defined by the TSXV.
-On September 10, 2015 the Company closed its Qualifying Transaction pursuant to an agreement between 71 Capital Corp., TCB Corporation and 2478677 Ontario Ltd., and 71 Capital Corp. changed its name to Prodigy Ventures Inc. (together, "Prodigy" or "the Company").
-Pursuant to the agreement, 71 Capital acquired all of the issued and outstanding shares of TCB Corporation.
+Prodigy was incorporated as 71 Capital Corp. ("71 Capital") under the Canada Business Corporations Act on February 6, 2008 and was classified as a Capital Pool Company as defined by the TSX Venture Exchange ("TSXV").
+On September 10, 2015 the Company closed its qualifying transaction ("Qualifying Transaction") pursuant to an agreement between 71 Capital Corp., TCB Corporation ("TCB") and 2478677 Ontario Ltd., a wholly-owned subsidiary of 71 Capital.
+In connection with the Qualifying Transaction, 71 Capital changed its name to Prodigy Ventures Inc. Pursuant to the agreement, 71 Capital acquired all of the issued and outstanding shares of TCB.

 As part of the Qualifying Transaction, 71 Capital consolidated its common shares on the basis of 2 to 1.
-TCB recapitalized its share capital via the issuance of 20,024,724 Common shares and 88,051,416 non-voting shares and the cancellation of the common, Series I Class A and Series II Class A shares that were outstanding prior to the Amalgamation.
+TCB recapitalized its share capital via the issuance of 20,024,724 Common shares and 88,051,416 restricted voting shares and the cancellation of the common, Series I Class A and Series II Class A shares that were outstanding prior to the Amalgamation.
 TCB amalgamated with a wholly-owned subsidiary of 71 Capital (the "Amalgamation"), pursuant to which all shares of TCB, including those issued in connection with the Amalgamation, were exchanged for shares of Prodigy.
-Following completion of the Qualifying Transaction, the Company had an aggregate of 25,688,232 common shares outstanding, comprising 20,024,724 common shares issued to former holders of TCB common shares, 1,183,080 common shares to investors in the private placement, 2,274,793 common shares issued for financial advisory services in connection with the transaction and 2,205,635 common shares to former holders of 71 Capital common shares.
-The Company also had 88,051,416 restricted shares outstanding.
+Following completion of the Qualifying Transaction, the Company had an aggregate of 25,688,232 common shares outstanding, comprising 20,024,724 common shares issued to former holders of TCB common shares, 1,183,080 common shares issued to investors who acquired subscription receipts in a private placement which closed on August 31, 2015, 2,274,793 common shares issued for financial advisory services in connection with the transaction and 2,205,635 common shares issued to former holders of 71 Capital common shares.
+The Company also had 88,051,416 restricted voting shares outstanding.

-Upon closing of the Qualifying Transaction, the shareholders of TCB owned approximately 98% of the common shares (including shares issued in connection with the transaction) of the Company and as a result, the transaction is considered a reverse acquisition of 71 Capital by TCB.
+Upon closing of the Qualifying Transaction, the shareholders of TCB owned approximately 95% of the common and restricted shares of the Company and as a result, the transaction is considered a reverse acquisition of 71 Capital by TCB.
 For accounting purposes, TCB is considered the acquirer and 71 Capital the acquiree.
 Accordingly, the consolidated financial statements are in the name of Prodigy Ventures Inc. (formerly 71 Capital), however they are a continuation of the financial statements of TCB which has adopted 71 Capital's financial year end of December 31.